Posterior predictive distribution: Prior vs. posterior predictive distribution

 Hence, the posterior predictive distribution follows the same distribution H as the prior predictive distribution, but with the posterior values of the hyperparameters substituted for the prior ones.

 The prior predictive distribution is in the form of a compound distribution, and in fact is often used to define a compound distribution, because of the lack of any complicating factors such as the dependence on the data $\mathbf{X}$ and the issue of conjugacy.
 For example, the Student's t-distribution can be defined as the prior predictive distribution of a normal distribution with known mean μ but unknown variance σx2, with a conjugate prior scaled-inverse-chi-squared distribution placed on σx2, with hyperparameters ν and σ2.
 The resulting compound distribution $t(x|\mu,\nu,\sigma^2)$ is indeed a non-standardized Student's t-distribution, and follows one of the two most common parameterizations of this distribution.
 Then, the corresponding posterior predictive distribution would again be Student's t, with the updated hyperparameters $\nu', {\sigma^2}'$ that appear in the posterior distribution also directly appearing in the posterior predictive distribution.

 In some cases the appropriate compound distribution is defined using a different parameterization than the one that would be most natural for the predictive distributions in the current problem at hand.
 Often this results because the prior distribution used to define the compound distribution is different from the one used in the current problem.
 For example, as indicated above, the Student's t-distribution was defined in terms of a scaled-inverse-chi-squared distribution placed on the variance.
 However, it is more common to use an inverse gamma distribution as the conjugate prior in this situation.
 The two are in fact equivalent except for parameterization; hence, the Student's t-distribution can still be used for either predictive distribution, but the hyperparameters must be reparameterized before being plugged in.

 In exponential families

-Most, but not all, common families of distributions belong to the exponential family of distributions.
+Most, but not all, common families of distributions are exponential families.
 Exponential families have a large number of useful properties.
-One of which is that all members have conjugate prior distributions — whereas very few other distributions have conjugate priors.
+One of these is that all members have conjugate prior distributions — whereas very few other distributions have conjugate priors.